Global Passenger Survey

-The IATA Global Passenger Survey is designed to give an independent, in depth and objective snapshot of the views of air travelers from around the world into what they want, how they behave, why they make choices and what they spend their money on.
+The IATA Global Passenger Survey is designed to give an independent, in depth and objective snapshot of the views of air travelers from around the world into what they want, how they behave, why they make choices and on what they spend their money.

-The survey covers the preferences of air travelers from the point of ticket purchase, on to the start of their journey at a departure airport till the point they collect their bags at their destination.
+The survey covers the preferences of air travelers from the point of travel browsing and ticket purchase, on to the start of their journey at a departure airport till the point they collect their bags at their destination.

 Discover what air travelers want today

 - What preferences matter at various touch-points during the travel journey?